xeji01/wallpapercollections/README.md

+![GitHub repo size](https://img.shields.io/github/repo-size/xeji01/wallpapercollections)

+> [!Note]\
+> All the images have been compressed for the sake of faster page loading.
+I also tried to make them have the exact same quality as they were before.

 ## Gallery 01

-![GitHub repo size](https://img.shields.io/github/repo-size/xeji01/wallpapercollections)

-> All the images have been compressed for faster page loading.
-But don't worry, they still have the exact same quality as before.

 <table>
 <tr>